 You should always consult a doctor if you are experiencing regular pain with sneezing, regardless of how severe the pain is.
 A doctor can determine the cause of your pain when sneezing, prescribe medication, and order medical tests if necessary.

 DrHouse is a telemedicine app that will allow you to connect with a board-certified online doctor in less than 15 minutes.
-DrHouse doctors are available 24/7, 365 days of the year, to assist you with all of your medical needs.
+DrHouse doctors are available 24/7, 365 days a year, to assist you with all of your medical needs.

-With DrHouse, you can get medical prescriptions and prescription refills, and will gain an understanding of your health.
-DrHouse can quickly get to the bottom of your stomach pain while sneezing and provide you with necessary treatments.
+With DrHouse, you can get medical prescriptions and prescription refills and will gain an understanding of your health.
+DrHouse can quickly get to the bottom of your stomach pain while sneezing and provide you with the necessary treatments.